reagent/reagent.github.com/_pages/resume.md

 ---
 ## Summary

-I am an experienced, pragmatic software developer who has a love for code quality, collaboration, and continuous improvement.
+I am an experienced, pragmatic software developer with a love for code quality, collaboration, and continuous improvement.
 I excel at breaking down complex engineering problems and building applications that deliver value across a diverse set of business domains.

-For the past 18 years, I have been applying my skills as a consultant for a full-service web consulting practice.
-This experience has provided me with extensive breadth but selective depth &ndash; I'm interested in deepening my skills to solve business problems at scale while collaborating with a supportive, tight-knit team.

 ## Selected Client Work